agilescientific/geocomputing/README.md

 ### Usage of `test`

-Tests that a specific course builds, leaving no sawdust.
-Builds a course, does not make a ZIP, does not uplad anything, and removes the build folder.
+Tests that a specific course builds, leaving no sawdust, or use the `--all` option to test all courses in `all.yaml`.
+This command builds a course, does not make a ZIP, does not uplad anything, and removes the build folder.
 (To keep the build folder or make a zip, use the `build` command with the appropriate options, see above.)
 Here's how to test the machine learning course:

     ./geocomputing.py test geocomp-ml

+There is an option `--environment` that will also generate an environment file called `environment-all.yml`.
+(This is used for automated testing on GitHub.)

 In general, if a course does not build, the script will throw an error.
 It does not try to deal with or interpret the error or explain what's wrong.